HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 - It'll download the dynamic libraries you need and puts those files to the right place.
 Those files are required because the SDK's crypto codebase is implemented in Rust and uses Dart FFI.
 - It'll add our Dart SDK into your `pubspec.yaml` file.

-You just have to run this under your project's root on your Linux or macOS (Windows is not yet supported):
+You just have to run this under your project's root on your Linux or MacOS (Windows is not yet supported):
 ```bash
 curl https://raw.githubusercontent.com/Internet-of-People/morpheus-dart/master/tool/init-flutter-android.sh | sh
 ```

-When the script finished, the only remaining task you have to do is to import some of the SDK's package alongside with Dart utilities in the `lib/main.dart`, where we do our work.
+When the script finished, the only remaining task you have to do, is to import some of the SDK's package alongside with Dart utilities in the `lib/main.dart`, where we do our work.

 ```dart
 import 'dart:convert';